What are the responsibilities of a commercial landlord?

 Maintenance and repairs

-Most commercial properties are let on a Fully Repairing and Insuring (FRI) Lease, which places the onus on the tenant for any repairs, as well as any costs to return the building to its original state at the end of the tenancy.
+Most commercial properties are let on a Fully Repairing and Insuring (FRI) Lease.
+This means the tenant is responsible for repairs during the tenancy, as well as any costs to return the building to its original state when the tenancy ends.
 However, don’t assume that all maintenance and repairs are the responsibility of the tenant.

-If the building is let to multiple tenants, the landlord will usually retain responsibility for maintaining and cleaning communal areas and the structural integrity of the main building.
+If the building is let to multiple tenants, the landlord will usually retain responsibility for maintaining and cleaning communal areas.
+Similarly, they are also in charge of the structural integrity of the main building.

 Commercial property insurance

-The person with control over the premises will have responsibility for fire safety, including evacuation procedures, which will usually be the tenant if the premises are rented as a workplace.
-However, the landlord should always include fire safety in any risk assessment undertaken, and may be responsible for providing equipment, like fire extinguishers.
+The person with control over the premises will have responsibility for fire safety, including evacuation procedures.
+If the premises are rented as a workplace, this is usually the tenant.
+However, the landlord should always include fire safety in any risk assessment undertaken, and may be responsible for providing safety equipment, like fire extinguishers.

 The terms of the lease should clearly set out who is responsible for the safety of any gas installations in the building.
-It will often specify that the tenant is responsible for ensuring the safety of any gas appliance, installation pipework or flue installed in their workplace, while landlords should look after the safety of installations in any communal areas.
+Usually, the tenant is responsible for the safety of any gas appliance, installation pipework or flue installed in their workplace.
+Meanwhile, landlords should look after the safety of installations in any communal areas.

-There is a legal responsibility on the landlord to ensure that electrical safety standards are maintained.
+The landlord has a legal responsibility to ensure that electrical safety standards are maintained.
 This includes a duty of care to ensure all reasonable steps and precautions are taken to prevent personal injury to tenants, or damage to their property.
-Tenants are responsible for the safety of any electrical appliances they buy or install.
+On the other hand, tenants are responsible for the safety of any electrical appliances they buy or install.

 The ‘duty holder’ has a responsibility to manage asbestos under the Control of Asbestos Regulations 2012.
 Under an FRI lease this will usually be the tenant, but if the duties are not clearly defined in the lease it will be the person who has the most control over the building.